Citibank Argentina

-Citibank Argentina is a commercial bank and financial services company operating as a wholly owned subsidiary of New York-based Citigroup.
-Its banking operations are the tenth largest in Argentina.
-In October 2016, Citibank reached an agreement to sell its retail banking operations in Argentina to Banco Santander Río.
+Citibank Argentina is a commercial bank and financial services company and a subsidiary of Citigroup.
+It currently provides institutional services.
+In 2016, its retail operations were sold to Banco Santander Argentina.

 Overview

 Citibank Argentina was established in 1914 as the Buenos Aires branch of the National City Bank of New York, and the first of any United States bank in Argentina.
 The bank remained a secondary name in Argentine banking; but earned renown for the quality of its services: its Paylink payment processing network made it the first bank in Argentina to earn an ISO 9000 (1997), and in 2002, Citiservice y Citiphone Banking earned the institution an ISO 9002 certification.
-The company has sponsored a number of local programs to encourage reading among children.